Niggers in the White House

-Niggers in the White House is a poem that was published in newspapers around the United States between 1901 and 1903.
-The poem was written in reaction to an October 1901 White House dinner hosted by Republican President Theodore Roosevelt, who had invited Booker T. Washington—an African-American presidential adviser—as a guest.
-The poem reappeared in 1929 after First Lady Lou Hoover, wife of President Herbert Hoover, invited Jessie De Priest, the wife of African-American congressman Oscar De Priest, to a tea for congressmen's wives at the White House.
-The identity of the author—who used the byline "unchained poet"—remains unknown.
+"Niggers in the White House" is a poem first published in American newspapers in 1901.
+It was written in reaction to a White House dinner hosted on October 16, 1901 by President Theodore Roosevelt, who had invited Black presidential adviser Booker T. Washington and his family as guests.
+The identity of the poem's author—who used the byline "unchained poet"—remains unknown.

-Both visits triggered widespread condemnation by many throughout the United States, particularly throughout the South.
-Elected representatives in Congress and state legislatures from southern states voiced objections to the presence of a black person as a guest of the First Family.
+The poem is composed of 14 four-line stanzas, in each of which the second and fourth lines rhyme.
+It also frequently uses the racial slurs nigger (over 20 times) to refer to Washington and his family.
+Republican Senator Hiram Bingham III described the poem as "indecent, obscene doggerel."
+It was republished in 1929 after First Lady Lou Henry Hoover, the wife of President Herbert Hoover, invited Jessie De Priest, the wife of Black congressman Oscar Stanton De Priest, to a tea for wives of congressmen at the White House.

-The poem is composed of fourteen four-line stanzas, in each of which the second and fourth lines rhyme.
-The poem also frequently uses the epithet nigger (over 20 times) as a term to represent African Americans.
-Republican Senator Hiram Bingham of Connecticut described the poem as "indecent, obscene doggerel."
+Both visits triggered widespread condemnation by white supremacists throughout the U.S., particularly in the American South.
+Numerous congressmen and state legislators voiced objections to Black people being guests of the first family of the United States.